medvedevse/AI_training/README.md

 # AI_training
-Some tasks and projects for machine or deep learning
+Some tasks and projects for ML/DL courses